sbivcy/fn-script/README.md

     func2: p0, p1, p2;
 ```
 ## Comments
-Everything after a `;` is a comment and is igmored.
+Everything after a `;` is a comment and is ignored.
 ## Functions
 | Function | Param Count | Param 0 | Param 1 | Param 2   |
 |----------|-------------|---------|---------|-----------|